 - For digital content / podcasting / streaming — heavy E&O / Media Liability focus; lighter physical-production exposure; specialty markets for streaming-platform regulatory risk.

+What does entertainment insurance cover?
 The 9-coverage stack

 Most entertainment businesses operate with 5-9 separate coverages depending on segment.
 Each addresses a distinct exposure: